-When you start investing and you’ve decided to do it yourself by choosing your own investments without professional financial advice, you’ll often see warnings to ‘do your own research’.
-But what does this mean and where should you begin researching funds and shares?
+So, you’ve decided to invest, and you’re planning on doing it yourself.
+You’ll probably see warnings to ‘do your own research’.
+But what does this mean and where do you begin?

 Why do investment research?

-Let’s imagine you’re about to place a deal to buy your chosen fund or share.
-You’ll likely see the warning to ‘do your own research’, but what does this mean?
-Essentially, it’s reminding you to check the investment is right for you and what you want from it.
-Because doing these checks can minimise your risk of losing money and helps you feel more confident in your choice.
+Let’s imagine you’re about to buy a fund or share.
+If you see the warning ‘do your own research’, it reminds you to check the investment is right for you and that you understand what you want from it.
+Doing these checks can minimise your risk of losing money and helps you feel more confident in your choice.

-Here are some of the checks to make before you click ‘buy’ on your chosen investment.
+Here are some of the checks to make before you click ‘buy’:

-• Is the investment right for your needs and level of risk you’re comfortable with?
+- Is the investment right for your long-term goals?

-• Is it good value?
-You want to make sure costs won’t eat into your potential returns too much.
+- Is it good value?
+You want to make sure costs won’t eat into your potential returns too much – more on this below...

 How NOT to research investments

 Confession time!
 The very first investment I bought was £100 worth of Burberry shares.
-Thing is, I spent nearly £10 placing that order (dealing fees plus stamp duty).
-So straight out the gate I was down 10% and eventually ended up cutting my losses and sold my stake in UK high fashion at a total loss of £20.
+The thing is, I spent nearly £10 placing that order (dealing fees plus stamp duty).
+So straight out the gate I was down 10%.
+Eventually I ended up cutting my losses and sold my stake in the luxury fashion brand at a £20 loss.

-Burberry wasn’t necessarily a bad choice but the question is, why did I choose to make that my first investment?
-Well honestly, it was nearly as simple as ‘I'd heard of it’.
-I knew it was in the FTSE 100 so a big, trusted company, but let's be honest, I probably just wanted to say I was a "shareholder in Burberry".
-Some less than savvy decision making went on that day and even less savvy investment research.
+Burberry wasn’t necessarily a bad choice, but the question is, why did I choose to make that my first investment?
+Honestly, it was nearly as simple as ‘I'd heard of it’.
+I knew it was in the FTSE 100 index of the largest UK companies, which meant it was a big, regulated company, but let's be honest, I probably just liked the quality of their trench coats rather than researching the company’s credentials.
+Some less-than-savvy decision making went on that day (and even less savvy investment research).

-But that was then, and it was fortunately only a £20 lesson in how not to research investments.
+Fortunately this was only a £20 lesson.
 Since my first misguided step into investing, I've learnt some of the tricks of the trade (pardon the pun) and discovered investment research isn't as burdensome or as boring as you might think.

 Know your investment needs

 The best place to start with your investment research is yourself.
-Think carefully about what you’re hoping to achieve by investing and your appetite for risk.
-We talk about this a little more in our managing your investment risk article, but simply put, you want to make sure the investments you choose match the level of risk you’re comfortable with.
-Knowing your financial goals and risk appetite can help you target your research and narrow down the investments you’re looking for.
+Think carefully about what you’re hoping to achieve and your appetite for risk.
+Put simply, you want to make sure the investments you choose match the level of risk you’re comfortable with.
+Knowing your financial goals can also help target your research and narrow down options.

 Think about the bigger picture

-“Be an investor not a collector” are wise words from Ryan Hughes, investment director at AJ Bell, spoken at his 'how to research funds' webinar.
-What he means is you should always zoom out on an investment you’re considering and figure out its place in your wider portfolio.
+“Be an investor, not a collector” is a handy reminder from Ryan Hughes, managing director of AJ Bell Investments.
+Take a step back to determine whether an investment has a place in your wider portfolio.
 Does it balance well with other investments you hold – or plan to hold?
-And if it doesn’t or it means you’ll be too exposed to one investment type or area, maybe you need to keep looking.
-Remember, the key to a successful portfolio is diversification.
+And if it doesn’t or it means you’d hold too much of one sector or geographical area, maybe you need to keep looking.
+Remember, the key to a successful portfolio is diversification (which is why funds can be a great option, offering diversification in one package).

 Researching stocks

-Bearing in mind your needs and having an aim of a well-diversified portfolio, you can start your investment research.
-Researching stocks and shares can be a little more labour intensive than researching funds.
-But if you’re comfortable with the higher risk of investing in shares, there’s lots of tools out there, like AJ Bell’s share screener, to help you find the right companies for you.
+Researching stocks and shares can be a little more labour intensive than funds.
+But if you’re comfortable with the higher risk of investing in shares, there’s lots of tools out there, like AJ Bell’s share search tool, to help you find the right companies for you.

 Once you’ve narrowed down your search, dig a little deeper.
 Look into the stock’s performance history, the company’s latest news and what financial pundits are saying.
 And check its current price represents good value for money through available information like its price-to-earnings ratio.
 It’s also worth noting if the company has previously paid out income in the form of dividends – and whether that’s something you’re looking for.